mustard57/MarkLogicEC2ClusterSetup/README.txt

 All the above examples show the library working in single instance mode.
 In fact, the commands thaw,freeze,clean,setup,status,refresh,restart,devices can all take 0 or one arguments.
 If run without arguments, all hosts listed in host_file.txt, which is populated using the create command, are iterated over.
 Alternatively you can supply an index e.g.

-python MarkLogicEC2ClusterSetup.py freeze 2
+ec2setup.sh freeze 2

 will freeze the second host listed in hosts_file.txt.
-Or you can supply the id of the host e.g. python MarkLogicEC2ClusterSetup.py freeze i-dc4803a1.
+Or you can supply the id of the host e.g. ec2setup.sh freeze i-dc4803a1.

 The create command, if run with an integer e.g.

-python MarkLogicEC2ClusterSetup.py create 5
+ec2setup.sh create 5

 will create that number of hosts, in this case 5.